 - W.W.
 Samuell High School

 - Judge Barefoot Sanders Law Magnet

 History: The E-Mentoring Program was created in 2004 by a group of attorneys who wanted to help better prepare the youth in their community for the world.
 Realizing that many legal professionals, who were already busy in their profession and community organizations, would not able to make the commitment necessary for a face-to-face relationship, E-Mentoring was born!
 It started with 45 e-mentors and 45 students at W.W.
 Samuel High School.
 Over the years, the program has worked with over 1,000 students in many local schools.
-Today, the Dallas Bar Association (DBA), Dallas Association of Young Lawyers (DAYL) and the Dallas Independent School District (Dallas ISD) work together to make E-mentoring a success for approximately 400 students and 250 mentors.
+Today, the Dallas Bar Association (DBA) and the Dallas Independent School District (Dallas ISD) work together to make E-mentoring a success for approximately 400 students and 250 mentors.

 How Are Schools Selected Each Year?
-Each summer, the E-Mentoring Committee selects the Dallas ISD schools to participate.
-Schools that are eligible must participate in the “Advancement Via Individual Determination” Program (AVID), a college readiness program that focuses on the least served students of the community.
-Many students enrolled in AVID plan on being the first in their families to graduate from college.
+Each summer, the E-Mentoring Committee selects the Dallas ISD schools that will participate in the upcoming school year.
+Schools that are eligible must participate in the “Advancement Via Individual Determination” Program (AVID), a college readiness program that focuses on the least served students of the community or in their school’s law or criminal justice magnet program.
+Many students that participate in the program plan on being the first in their families to graduate from college.

 2014 Committee Contacts:

 Co-Chair Ashley Sissell - firstname.lastname@example.org

 For a listing of all Dallas Bar Association E-Mentoring Committee members please contact Staff Liaison, Kimberlynn Taylor.